3SD-Studio/ReservationsSystemAPI/README.md

 POST `/login`

 Allows you to login as existing user.
-Returns email, firstName and lastName.
+Returns JWT token.

 The request body needs to be in JSON format and include the following properties: